How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 sudo systemctl start ssh

-- Fetch metadata and user data (SSH keys, hostname, and so on)
+- Retrieving metadata and user data (SSH keys, hostname, and so on)

-Utilities such as cloud-utils or cloud-utils-growpart provide growpart for automatically expanding the root partition when the flavor disk is larger than the original image.
+Install disk auto-expansion utilities to allow the root partition and filesystem to grow automatically when the flavor disk is larger than the original image.

 RPM-based